flatpak/flatpak-docs/docs/first-build.rst

 Congratulations, you've made an app!

-Keep in mind that using ``--run`` won't result in a sandbox with the same permissions as the final app, as such it shouldn't be relied upon beyond basic testing.
+Using ``--run`` results in a sandbox with mostly the same permissions as the final app, with the exception of filesystem permissions.
+As such it shouldn't be relied upon beyond basic testing.

 6. Put the app in a repository
 ------------------------------